dgaydukov/cert-aws/sa/files/sa.md

 There are 2 types of fleet:
 * spot - list of spot ec2 instances you can request
 * ec2 - list of spot/on-demand/reserved instances you can request
+Multi-region key pair:
+* key is region specific (if you create key from console, you would download private key), key name should be unique within region
+* you can import key (you importing public key only), but can't export
+* if you want to copy key from one region to another:
+    * convert your private key into public key with specific format `ssh-keygen -e -m RFC4716 -f mykey.pem`
+    * go to new region and `actions => import key pair` and import public key
+    * you can create simple bash script to copy your key into all available regions
+* you can remove key pair even if there are ec2 running with it (when you create ec2 key is copied into it, so you can remove key pair, but can still login to ec2)
+* key pair is not copied as part of AMI (when you copy ami to another region)

 ###### Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 It uses presto under the hood.
 Presto - good solution if you need to connect to multiple data sources.